discordjs/guide/guide/commando/args.md

 # Using arguments in commands

-Sometimes when using commands you may want to get data from the user, and change the response accordingly.
+Sometimes when using commands, you may want to get data from the user and change the response accordingly.
 In this section, you'll create a command that pulls a string from the message and says it back to the user!

 ## String arguments